Pierre-Emmanuel41/minecraft-command-tree/Tutorial.md

 	}

 	/**
-	 * Dispatch the following arguments in the underlying command tree.
+	 * Dispatch the following arguments to the underlying command tree.
 	 *
 	 * @param args The argument line to execute.
 	 *